denshoproject/ddr-manual/source/admins/workstations/setup-workstation.rst

 VirtualBox VMs can only access designated directories in the host filesystem.
 In order for `ddr-local` to be able to ingest binary master and mezzanine files, you must designate a directory on your workstation into which you will deposit the files.

 - In the host system (i.e., Windows), create a folder that will be used for sharing.
-It should be called, "C:\\ddrshare".
+It should be called, "C:\\ddrshared".
 - In the VirtualBox Manager right-click on the VM, select Settings, then choose "Shared Folders" in the window.
 - Click "Add shared folder" icon on right side.
 - Browse and select the folder you created above.
-- Give it a name that the VirtualBox will use to identify it: $SHARED_FILES (we suggest, "ddrshare")
+- Give it a name that the VirtualBox will use to identify it: ("ddrshare")

   - Read-only: NO
   - Auto-mount: YES